 Vaccinations help the body make antibodies against microorganisms.

 If your body can create antibodies against HPV, your immune system will be able to immediately recognize the viruses.
 As soon as these viruses enter the body, they will be seized and killed, and will no longer produce physical manifestations such as warts.

 What should I do if I have one?

 There have been plantar wart home remedies but know more about them first.
 Avoid touching or scratching plantar warts as this may cause the spreading of the virus.
 Cover it with a plaster.
 To prevent transferring the virus to other people, wear thongs in the shower and do not walk barefoot.

 Plantar warts may disappear of their own accord.
 However, if plantar warts do resolve it may take several months or even years.
-The time it takes for plantar warts to resolve varies greatly from one person to the next.
+The time it takes for plantar warts to resolve varies greatly from one person to the next and may never occur.

-If it is painless, no treatment may be required.
+If plantar warts are painless, no treatment may be required.
 Some treatments may be painful, especially for children and can cause side effects.

 For painful, unsightly and/or spreading verrucae there are several treatment options available.
 Self-treatment is not suggested in the first instance due to the likelihood of damaging the skin under your feet.

 If you have a lesion that is painful, large, spreading or unsightly, it is best to visit a podiatrist.